scrom/Experiments/README.md

 Running the server
 ------------------
 MVTA has a predefined Procfile that should allow easy deployment on Heroku.
-When running directly from visual studio, the launch file is defined under /.vscode/launch.json If you want to run locally on a windows machine outside VS; the simplest is to write a batch file that sets the working directory to
+When running directly from Visual Studio or VSCode, the launch file is defined under /.vscode/launch.json

+If you want to run locally on a windows machine outside VS; the simplest is to write a batch file that sets the working directory to
 - 	<your drive>\<your installation location>\js\server